How we capture, store and use your data

 We send the following marketing materials:

-Updates about the Foundation’s work- including email, newsletters, magazines and other publications informing you about our work;
+Updates about Coach Core’s work- including email, newsletters and other publications informing you about our work;

-Campaigns – information about our Projects, including how you can support such campaigns, (for example by attending events or fundraising for them), and updates about the progress of our campaigns;
+Campaigns – information about our Projects, including how you can support such campaigns, (for example by attending events, volunteering, donating or fundraising), and updates about the progress of our campaigns;

-Events – including details of our challenges (in the case of the Endeavour Fund, for example) or other events in aid of our Projects.
-Note that if you sign up to an event we will also send you administrative communications about how you can take part.
+Events – Note that if you sign up to an event we will also send you administrative communications about how you can take part.
 On occasion we will also send you a reminder about the same event in future years in case you want to participate in it again; and

 Volunteering – information about how you can help support our Projects and partners by giving up your time or using your influence to progress their aims, along with updates on the impact of your work.